Develop5/PlaywrightDemo/README.md

 *I am here:*
 - [ ] Section 13: Automation Testing on an environment.
-Handling Login Details with ENV variables Chapter 103.
-Running our automation suite on a production environment - part 2
+Handling Login Details with ENV variables Chapter 105.
+Preparing our automation suite to run on production (Stabilization) - part 1

-        Production:
-        hub.testingtalks.com.au
-        Run in no headless mode and watch the url
+        Avoid fragile tests.
+Firefox has problems when accessing to https sites

     &nbsp;
     Time: